You are currently viewing Obsessive-Compulsive Disorder (OCD) – Causes & Treatments

 Cognitive Restructuring:

-• What It Is: This involves identifying and challenging irrational or distorted beliefs related to obsessions.
+• What It Is: This involves identifying and challenging false or unhelpful beliefs associated with obsessions.

-• How It Works: The therapist helps the individual recognize and change maladaptive thought patterns that contribute to obsessive-compulsive behaviors.
+• How It Works: The therapist guides the person to notice and change harmful thinking patterns that lead to obsessive-compulsive actions.

-• Benefits: Cognitive restructuring helps individuals develop healthier thought patterns and reduce the intensity of obsessions.
+• Benefits: This approach helps people develop more effective thought patterns and reduces the intensity of obsessive thoughts.

 2. Medication